uikit/uikit-site/docs/pages/notification.md

 ## Accessibility

-The Notification component will handle setting the appropriate WAI-ARIA Role.
+The Notification component handles setting the appropriate WAI-ARIA Role.

-The root element will have the role `alert`.
+The root element has the role `alert`.